3 Top Canadian Psychedelic Stocks for September 2023

 The biggest USP for Compass is that it has been proven to be a promising treatment option for depression, specifically treatment-resistant depression.
 However, this also means that Compass drugs will come into play only once other treatments have been tried and failed.

-This could be seen as a risky bet for newer investors, even in the volatile psychedelic space.
+This could be seen as a risky bet for newer investors, even in the already volatile psychedelic space.
 That said, the global depression drugs market was valued at nearly $16B in 2020, and is expected to grow to $21B by 2030.

 Its COMP360 drug has completed phase IIb trials for TRD, the most extensive psilocybin therapy clinical trial, and is now in Phase 3.
 Regarding post-traumatic stress disorder, the drug is still undergoing phase 2 trials.
-Considering mental health disorders cost the world $16 trillion in damages every year, there is large-scale potential for these drugs.

-Much like Mind Medicine, Compass Pathways has very little revenue.
+Much like Mind Medicine, Compass Pathways has little revenue.
 Analysts do not expect the company to generate any revenue in the next few years.
 With EBITDA losses expected to be north of $100M annually over the next few years, there is no doubt we will see more equity raises or debt from a company like Compass.

 Analysts have given the stock a target price of $41, a significant upside from current levels.
 This could be a bet with massive payouts.
-The difficulty right now in 2023 is that the market is very risk-off, and a company like Compass may take a while to break out if it ever does.
+The difficulty right now in 2024 is that the market is risk-off, and a company like Compass may take a while to break out if it ever does.

 Disclaimer: The writer of this article or employees of Stocktrades Ltd may have positions in securities listed in this article.
 Stocktrades Ltd may also be compensated via affiliate links in this post.
 Stocktrades Ltd will run advertisements on our posts.
 These advertisements do not represent an endorsement by us.